 Lab Modify: Customer AgingEstimated reading time: 8 minutes

-Here, you will modify the Customer Aging Demo used in the Customer Aging Walk-through to show the total of invoices due from companies.
+Here, you will modify a report to show the total of invoices due from companies.
 You will filter for companies with the word Market in their name to keep the list short.
 You will build a Total column to receive the sum of each individual company’s unpaid invoices.
 Once complete you will use these totals to build a Report total, which allows us to see all invoices due.